cooper/juno/doc/modules.md

 __Bases__ are modules which provide programming interfaces for adding commands, modes, and other features.
-While they are not technically part of the Core module namespace, each is a dependency of at least one core module.
+While they are not technically part of the Core module namespace, most are dependencies of at least one core module.

+* __Base::AddUser__ - virtual user interface.
 * __Base::Capabilities__ - IRCv3 capability support.
 * __Base::ChannelModes__ - channel mode support.
 * __Base::Matchers__ - user mask matching support.